ddphuoc/java-interview-questions/java-design-pattern-questions.md

 ## Q. Explain Adapter Design Pattern in Java?

-Adapter design pattern is one of the structural design pattern and its used so that two unrelated interfaces can work together.
-The object that joins these unrelated interface is called an Adapter.
+This pattern involves a single class to join functions of independent interfaces

-Example:
+**Example**:

 we have two incompatible interfaces: **MediaPlayer** and **MediaPackage**.
-MP3 class is an implementation of the MediaPlayer interface and we have VLC and MP4 as implementations of the MediaPackage interface.
-We want to use MediaPackage implementations as MediaPlayer instances.
-So, we need to create an adapter to help to work with two incompatible classes.
+So, we need to create an adapter to help to work with two incompatible interfaces.

 MediaPlayer.java
 ```java